sapcc/asr1k-neutron-l3/DEVICE_README.md

 ### Global Failover

 ###### Conventions:
- * Redundancy State (Active/Passive) is determined by out of band protocol (Redundancy Group)
+ * Redundancy state (active/passive) is determined by out of band protocol (Redundancy Group)
- * Passive Router keeps port-channel3 interface in *shutdown* mode to disconnect all neutron ports
+ * Passive router keeps `Port-channel3` interface in *shutdown* mode to disconnect all neutron ports
- * When the router transitions to active state a EEM script is triggered putting port-channel3 in *no shutdown*
+ * When the router transitions to active state a EEM script is triggered putting `Port-channel3` in *no shutdown*

 Resulting ASR Config